Fujifilm X-E1 vs X-Pro1

 Both the X-E1 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X-E1 was followed by the Fujifilm X-E2.

 So how do things add up?
-Which of the two cameras – the Fujifilm X-E1 or the Fujifilm X-Pro1 – has the upper hand?
+Is the Fujifilm X-E1 better than the Fujifilm X-Pro1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-E1: